Eugine336/ucmc-protocol-docs/README.md

 > A protocol for verified economic exchange between strangers — cryptographic
 > identity, signed events, escrowed settlement, auditable lifecycle.

-UCMC ("Universal Commerce & Marketplace Core") is a server-mediated protocol that gives users economic exchange with the integrity properties usually associated with distributed ledgers — without a blockchain, a token, or a global consensus protocol.
+UCMC ("Universal Commerce & Market Core") is a server-mediated protocol that gives users economic exchange with the integrity properties usually associated with distributed ledgers — without a blockchain, a token, or a global consensus protocol.
 Every actor is identified by an Ed25519